-- Ease of learning alphabetic keyboard: One of the most obvious layouts to be produced is the alphabetic keyboard, in which the letters are arranged alphabetically across the keyboard.
-It might be expected that such a layout would make it quicker for untrained typists to use. - Ergonomics of use DVORAK keyboard and split designs: The DVORAK keyboard uses a similar layout of keys to the QWERTY system, but assigns the letters to different keys.
-Based upon an analysis of typing, the keyboard is designed to help people reach faster typing speeds.
+Ease of learning - alphabetic keyboard

+- One of the most obvious layouts to be produced is the alphabetic keyboard, in which the letters are arranged alphabetically across the keyboard. - It might be expected thatsuch a layout would make it quicker for untrained typists to use, but this is not thecase.
+Studies have shown that this keyboard is not faster for properly trained typists, as we may expect, since there is no inherent advantage to this layout.

+Ergonomics of use - DVORAK keyboard and split designs

+- The DVORAK keyboard uses a similar layout of keys to the QWERTY system, but assigns the letters to different keys. - Based upon an analysis of typing, the keyboard is designed to help people reach faster typing speeds.
 It is biased towards right-handed people, in that 56% of keystrokes are made with the right hand.
-The layout of the keys also attempts to ensure that the majority of keystrokes alternate between hands, thereby increasing the potential speed.

-Chord Keyboards
+Chord keyboards

 - Chord keyboards are significantly different from normal alphanumeric keyboards.
-Only a few keys, four or five, are used and letters are produced by pressing one or more of the keys at once. - For example, in the Microwriter, the pattern of multiple keypresses is chosen to reflect the actual letter shape.
-Such keyboards have a number of advantages.
-They are extremely compact: simply reducing the size of a conventional keyboard makes the keys too small and close together, with a correspondingly large increase in the difficulty of using it.
+Only a few keys, four or five, are used (see Figure 2.4) and letters are produced by pressing one or more of the keys at once. - For example, in the Microwriter, the pattern of multiple key presses is chosen to reflect the actual letter shape.